wenwenmin/STMGAC/README.md

 - All public datasets used in this paper are available at [Zenodo](https://zenodo.org/records/13253801)

 ## Setup
--   `pip install -r requirements.txt`
+-   `pip install -r requirement.txt`

 ## Get Started
 We provided codes for reproducing the experiments of the paper "Masked Graph Autoencoders with Contrastive Augmentation for Spatially Resolved Transcriptomics Data", and comprehensive tutorials for using STMGAC.